Jordanian ambassador seized in Libya, kidnappers demand prisoner release

 The kidnappers made their demands in a call to the ambassador's own cellphone, which was left behind in the car after the abduction, Baitelmel said.
 They said the diplomat was unharmed.

-But agreeing to the kidnappers' demand could set a dangerous precedent for Jordan which is an important U.S. ally in the fight against al Qaeda.
+But agreeing to the kidnappers' demand could set a dangerous precedent for Jordan which is one of the United States' most important allies in the fight against al Qaeda.

 "Jordan has currently locked up some of the top global al Qaeda scholars and jihadists like Mohammad al Makdisi and Abu Qatada.
 A deal over Dersi may encourage other jihadists to follow suit, so, very tricky," a senior Jordanian intelligence official told Reuters.